 The SPI driver provides ROV information through the SPI module.
 All SPI instances are shown by the address of the SPI handle.

 - Basic parameters:

 - SPI handle

 - base address

 - SPI function table

-See the TI-RTOS Getting Started Guide (SPRUHD3) for a list of examples that use the SPI driver.
+See the TI-RTOS Getting Started Guide for your device family for a list of examples that use this driver.

 SPIMessageQTransport www.ti.com